 The parasympathetic nervous system is when you are relaxed.
 Think of it like your sleep mode.

 This is when the adrenaline rush is already gone.
 Your body was maybe exposed to some challenges, maybe even dangerous, and now it’s a healing time.

 Heart rate is calm, same as blood pressure.

-This is when your body growth, store the energy, or rest.
+This is when your body grows, stores energy, or rests.

 It’s this feeling when your belly is full after finishing this last piece of the auntie’s pumpkin pie.

-This is typically during sleep, nap, just after the meal or just after the sex.
+This is typical during sleep, nap, just after a meal, or just after sex.